mstksg/inCode/copy/entries/advent-gol.md

 (That notation is the [binomial coefficient][], if you aren't familiar with it.)
-Note that the summation has a *fixed number of terms* (with respect to dimension)!
-That means we only ever have 6 terms to expand, no matter how high the dimensions are --- at 10D and even 100D!
+Note that the summation has a *fixed number of terms* (with respect to dimension); that means we only ever have 6 terms to expand, no matter how high the dimensions are --- at 10D and even 100D!
 Furthermore, we can simplify the above using properties of binomial coefficients to get